TeamStarDrive/StarDrive/README.md

 * Copy the original StarDrive game files to repository root.
 For example: C:/Projects/BlackBox/StarDrive/StarDrive.exe
 * Launch Visual Studio, any missing DLL references should be in BlackBox/StarDrive directory.
 * Launch a full build (Build -> Build Solution) to produce the BlackBox StarDrive executable.
+    * If you get this build error: "Windows 8.1 SDK is not installed", then you need to properly install Windows 8.1 SDK
     * If you get this build error: "..
-Cannot open include file: 'corecrt.h': No such file or directory ..", then Visual Studio did not detect Windows 8.1 SDK correctly.
+Cannot open include file: 'corecrt.h': No such file or directory ..", then you are missing MSVC v141 C++ toolchain

 * Install [JetBrains ReSharper](https://www.jetbrains.com/resharper/download/) to enjoy enhanced refactoring capabilities.
 * Please join the [discord discussion](https://discord.gg/dfvnfH4).